-Principle 2: Make Data Available to Drive Decisions and Outcomes: We must collect, exchange, and use actionable and timely information within and across health and human service sectors, to the greatest extent allowable by law, to: better understand and manage health needs and manage conditions at the level of the individual, within our communities, and across our populations;, assess the impact of our programs, operations, and payment arrangements so that we may identify opportunities and implement new strategies to improve quality, experience and outcomes of care and services and advance new payment models that support population health improvement and the delivery of value-based care.
+health needs and manage conditions at the level of the individual, within our communities, and across our populations; to assess the impact of our programs, operations, and payment arrangements; and so that we may identify opportunities and implement new strategies to improve quality, experience and outcomes of care and services and advance new payment models that support population health improvement and the delivery of value-based care.

-- We must ensure the tools we have are compatible with federal and state interoperability standards and used to exchange electronic health and human service information to benefit the consumer, to the greatest extent allowable by law. - We must not treat an individual's data as a strategic or competitive asset that may be withheld to protect its value. - We must practice data reciprocity and share electronic health information with individuals, their health and human service organizations or their data intermediary proxies to support the collection, exchange, and use of data for all purposes allowable by law, including but not limited to treatment, payment, and health care operations, to the extent allowable by law and in accordance with individuals' preferences. - We must work toward the comprehensive collection, exchange and use of human services data allowed by law, prioritizing consistent and comprehensive collection, exchange and use of clinical data that are more immediately accessible - We must establish reasonable financial conditions, incentives and value-based payment arrangements that foster and support data exchange infrastructure required for it to occur. - We must design, build and maintain technology and data exchange arrangements that are compatible with interoperability standards and facilitate the timely exchange of data for individuals and cohorts across multiple sources. - We must work to ensure that health and human service data managed by state and local public agencies will be available to health and human service providers through seamless, bidirectional exchange, to the extent allowed by law.
+- We must ensure that the tools we have are compatible with federal and state interoperability standards and used to exchange electronic health and human service information to benefit the consumer, to the greatest extent allowable by law. - We must not treat an individual's data as a strategic or competitive asset that may be withheld to protect its value to the data holder. - We must practice data reciprocity and share electronic health information with individuals, their health and human service organizations or their data intermediary proxies to support the collection, exchange, and use of data for all purposes allowable by law, including but not limited to treatment, payment, and health care operations, to the extent allowable by law and in accordance with individuals' preferences. - We must work toward the comprehensive collection, exchange and use of human services data allowed by law, prioritizing consistent and comprehensive collection, exchange and use of elinicalhealth data that are more immediately accessible - We must establish reasonable financial conditions, incentives and value-based payment arrangements that foster and support data exchange infrastructure required for it to occur. - We must design, build and maintain technology and data exchange arrangements that are compatible with national interoperability standards and facilitate the timely exchange of data among all authorized usersfor individuals and cohorts across multiple sources. - We must design and build health information exchange to integrate bidirectional and multidirectional exchange of health datawork to ensure that health and human service data managed by state and local public agencies will be available to health and human service providers through seamless, bidirectional exchange, to the extent allowed by law, so that all authorized users can contribute as well as access and use health data as needed.